 How are Capital Gains from Investments Taxed?

-Similar to reporting most interest and dividends as income, you must also report money you earn from the sale of shares and mutual fund units.
+Similar to reporting most interest and dividends as income, you must also report the money you earn from the sale of shares and mutual fund units.

+Essentially, if you sell any of these investments and you earn money on the sale, you have to report the capital gains.
 In some cases, you may be able to defer your capital gains or claim an exemption either due to the type of investment or because you immediately reinvested the money.
-However, in most cases, capital gains from mutual funds and shares is considered taxable.
+However, in most cases, capital gains from mutual funds and shares are considered taxable.